 How do I submit proof of vaccination?

-Students should submit their proof of vaccination through Student Health Services.
+Students can submit their proof of vaccination and booster through the Patient Portal at Student Health Services.

 What does it mean to be fully vaccinated?